torbsd/torbsd.github.io/blog.md

 Of course operating system diversity for internet-accessing platforms is good.
 The question is really is this "good enough"?

 Android systems tend to cover a range of versions, some patched to addressed security vulnerabilities, but most are not.
+There are some interesting new Android forks such as <a href="https://copperhead.co/android/">CopperheadOS</a>, but mass adoption seems unlikely in the forseeable future.

-No one gets a notice that a phone is no longer operational if the Android version faces an end-of-life, and many providers aren't particularly interested in devoting resources to maintaining multiple branches of that operating system, and providing timely patching of known issues.
+No one gets bumped from their cellular carrier when their phone the Android version faces a end-of-life status, and many providers aren't particularly interested in devoting resources to maintaining multiple branches of Android, and providing timely patching of known issues.

 Replacing a Windows monoculture with a Windows/Android mix might seem like a significant step forward in terms of vulerability mitigation, but merely replacing crud with two cruds can't be considered a victory for the security community.

-The interesting angle might really be that the "desktop" is now attached to the end-user, and that cell phone network providers and device manufacturers are not better than Microsoft at handling security disclosures.
-In fact, with hundreds of network providers and handset manufacturers now populating the Android market, it's no longer about one software company to convince.
-The goal of reasonably secure client systems seems more of a delusion than even a remote possibility.
+The interesting angle might really be that the "desktop" is now attached to the end-user one linear step away from science fiction <a href="https://en.wikipedia.org/wiki/Cyborg">Cyborg reality</a>, and that cell phone network providers and device manufacturers are not better than Microsoft at handling security disclosures.
+In fact, with hundreds of network providers and handset manufacturers now populating the Android market, it's no longer about one software company to convince to address security issues.
+The goal of reasonably secure client systems seems more of a delusion than even a remote possibility with the decline of the Microsoft monoculture.

+Yes, some diversity can be _worse_ for security and network integrity.

 ###20170401###